SeanDaniels/structures-algorithms/docs/_topics/08-dynamic-programming.md

 layout: single
 toc: true
 ---
-Long story short, dynamic programming is a description of a programming method which uses previously computed results to obtain current results.
+Dynamic programming is a description of a programming method which uses previously computed results to obtain current results.

 Any solution that depends upon a previous solution, or could be returned by a formulaic alteration to an existing solution, is a candidate for dynamic programming.
 A common example is a function to determine the nth value of the fibonacci sequence.